 Skip to Content

-Coffin Corner in Basketball: Basic Information Explained
+Coffin Corner in Basketball: Information Explained

 The coffin corner is a term that is sometimes used to describe a corner area of the court that an offensive player in possession of the ball would have difficulty escaping from, specifically if that same offensive player gets trapped in that corner by two defenders.